Aero K

 Aero K Airlines Co., Ltd. is a low-cost airline based in South Korea.
-It was founded in 2016 and received its first aircraft in 2020.
+It was founded on 18 May 2016 and received its first aircraft in 2020.
 The name is derived from spelling "Korea" backwards.

 Its headquarters are in Osong-eup (오송읍), Heungdeok-gu, Cheongju.

 History

-Aero K was founded in 2016 originally named as K-AIR Aviation.
+Aero K was founded on 18 May 2016 originally named as K-AIR Aviation.
 They obtained their Air Operator's Certificate (AOC) on 28 December 2020.
 The company received their first Airbus A320, registered as HL8384, on 14 February 2020.

 Aero K aims to start flights to destinations within Asia to Japan, Philippines, Taiwan, and Vietnam.
 Their inaugural flight was a domestic flight within South Korea to Jeju International Airport from their hub in Cheongju.

 Destinations

-As of May 2025, Aero K flies (or has flown) to the following destinations:
+As of September 2026, Aero K flies (or has flown) to the following destinations: